Estecka/mc-Variants-CIT-wiki/FAQ.md

 	"modelPrefix": "...",
 	"parameters": {
 		"componentType": "custom_name",
-		"expect": "rich_text",
 		"transform": [
-			"sanitize_path",
 			{
 				"regex": "prefix_(.+)_suffix",
 				"substitution": "$1"
-			}
+			},
+			"sanitize_path"
 		]
 	}
 }
 ```

 You can use [Regex 101](https://regex101.com/) to test your regexes and substitution strings.
-Make sure to select the "Java 8" flavor and the "Substitution" function in the left panel.
+Make sure to select the "Java" flavor and the "Substitution" function in the left panel.

 Remember that unlike optifine, VCIT does not work by matching values, but by *transforming* raw data into a variant ID.
 Similarly, the regex here does not simply validate the name's format, it extracts a variant from the name, using _capturing groups_ and a _substitution_ string